bihealth/sodar-server/docs_manual/source/app_landingzones_transfer.rst

     Landing zone dropdown

-Selecting :guilabel:`Validate Files` will temporarily lock the landing zone for read-only access and start the validation process in the background.
+Selecting :guilabel:`Validate Files` will start the validation process for the given zone in the background.
 In the validation phase, SODAR checks for expected files and compares iRODS checksums to corresponding ``.md5`` files.
 If checksums were not calculated during file transfer, they will be generated before comparison.

 Duration of the validation process depends on the amount of files in your zone and whether checksums were calculated during transfer.
 You can monitor the